shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 Some Implementations in AsFer in GitHub and Sourceforge are related to publications in https://scholar.google.co.in/citations?hl=en&user=eLZY7CIAAAAJ and publication drafts in https://sites.google.com/site/kuja27/ and https://sourceforge.net/projects/acadpdrafts/files/

 Free course material in https://github.com/shrinivaasanka/Grafit also refer to implementations in previous NeuronRain GitHub and Sourceforge respositories.
+Some of GRAFIT GitHub course material link to complementary course notes in https://kuja27.blogspot.in which is meant for expository graphics for the course material and audio-visual lectures, if necessary.

 FAQ